GAME FACE. The Art of Photographing Game Players (2000-2021)

-A selection of photographic portraits of videogame players, spanning more than a decade (2000-2013, created by artists and professional photographers.
+A selection of photographic portraits of video game players, spanning two decades, created by artists and photographers.

 In all cases, the emphasis on the gamer, rather than the game.
 The order is chronological.